 AFSA implements an annual risk-based Compliance programme, applying appropriate regulatory principles and using available data and intelligence, including taking into account consultation with the profession prior to the programme’s annual public release.
 The compliance programme includes a number of strategic focus areas that may be included as part of the National inspection programme or which may form part of a specific targeted compliance project where a selected group of practitioners are contacted on the basis of meeting a series of criteria for that project.
 The focus of these targeted areas changes each year, based on industry intelligence, collaboration with ASIC and other data available to AFSA.

-Currently, a risk analysis of each practitioner is undertaken, based on the size of their business, robustness of systems and controls in place, history of the practitioner in relation to complaints, inspection errors, Inspector-General reviews overturning their decisions and evidence of any conduct issues identified by ASIC for those practitioners that are co-regulated.
+Currently, a risk analysis of each practitioner is undertaken, based on the size of their business, robustness of systems and controls in place, history of the practitioner in relation to complaints, inspection errors, overturned decisions and evidence of any conduct issues identified by ASIC for those practitioners that are co-regulated.
 In addition to undertaking a risk rating based on empirical data in our risk model, we also endeavour to take time to understand what leads individual practitioners to comply or not comply.
 A practitioner’s risk rating and their attitude to compliance will determine the strategies adopted for achieving compliance.

 Using the compliance pyramid

 AFSA continues to recognise that as the compliance pyramid shows in diagram 3, attitudes to compliance by a practitioner can change over time.
 We are flexible in our approach to regulation of practitioners, by responding according to the continuum of attitudes to compliance that are encountered.
 The practitioners at the top of the pyramid, being intentionally non-compliant, will often absorb the most resources and time to either manage their attitude to a more compliant response or manage them by way of disciplinary action.
 New approaches are continuously being explored to minimise regulatory burden and improve the efficiency of our processes.